Peeragogy/Peeragogy.github.io/practice.md

 #### Example 1

-The *Help* link present on every Wikipedia page could be seen as a localized for individual user engagement.[^5] It tells users what they can do on the site:
+The *Help* link present on every Wikipedia page could be seen as a localized for individual user engagement.
+It tells users what they can do on the site:

 > I want to read or find an article; I want to edit an article; I want